dmsc/fastbasic/manual.md

 **Calls A Subroutine**
-**EXEC _name_ / EXE.**
+**EXEC _name_ _num1_, ... / EXE.**

+  Calls the subroutine _name_, with the optional parameters _num1_ and so on, separated by commas.

-  Calls the subroutine _name_.
-Note that the subroutine must be defined with PROC, but can be defined before or after the call.
+  Note that the subroutine must be defined with PROC with the same number of parameters, but can be defined before or after the call.

 **Exits From Loop Or PROC**